yR-DEV/learningAngular/Unit-2/9-custom-directives-part1.md

 Create an app that uses the [pokemon api](http://pokeapi.co/docs/).
 The app should first make a request to the pokedex to get all possible pokemon.
 Then randomly select 5 pokemon to display.
 The app should display the pokemon's name, types, name of moves (limit it to 6), and a sprite for the pokemon.
 Use a custom directive to display the pokemon.

+The app should use a custom directive for each pokemon (eg `pokemon-item`).

 **Bonus**: For the pokemon fans out there, write an algorithm that randomly picks two pokemon and decide who would win.
 I do not know anything about the pokemon game, so this would be up to you to figure out.

 ![](http://s8.postimg.org/eo2kbbnb9/pokemon.png)